Bridger Valley Health Fair & Blood Draws

 The Bridger Valley Community Blood Draws

-The 2016 Blood Draws are scheduled for April 7th, 8th, and 9th from 6 am until 10 am each day.
+The 2017 Blood Draws have been scheduled already!
+The dates are April 6th, 7th, and 8th from 6 am until 10 am each day.
 The blood draws will be at Clifford-Olguin Dental Clinic in Urie, across from the Urie Mini Mall.
-Poster

 In addition, we are always looking for volunteers to help with the blood draws, and will provide training if you haven't helped out before.
 Please contact Susan at 307-799-5907 or Lenita at 307-787-3800 if you are interested.